YINI-lang/YINI-spec/YINI-Specification.md

     * The **second half** is invalid because it lacks the required single level-1 section header (for example, `^ Title`).
   - Empty sections (with no members) are still allowed.
   - Inside inline objects, object members MUST use `:`.
 Using `=` inside an inline object MUST result in an error.
   - Files intended for strict-mode parsing MAY use the `.strict.yini` filename suffix as described in Section 2.2.1.
-This suffix is only a naming convention and does not replace `@yini strict` or strict-mode validation.
+This suffix is only a naming convention and does not select strict mode or replace strict-mode validation.
+An explicit `@yini strict` declaration MAY still be used when the document should declare its expected mode.
   - In strict mode, an empty document is invalid.
 For this purpose, a document containing only whitespace, comments, and/or disabled lines (`--`) is considered empty.
 Parsing such a document MUST result in an error.

 Implementations SHOULD clearly document the validation mode in use and describe which rules are fully enforced under strict parsing.